Samantha-Preisig/legacy-programs/ada-poly-arithmetic/README.md

 ## CLI demo
 ```
 ----------- POLYNOMIAL Arithmetic CLI -----------
+Enter a number to perform one of the following commands:
 1. Input a polynomial
 2. Print a polynomial
 3. Add two polynomials